Complete 2026 NFL Draft LS Rankings:

 Who is the best long snapper in the 2026 NFL Draft?

-Beau Gardner from Georgia is the most likely long snapper to be selected in the 2026 NFL Draft.
-Gardner has elite size for the position, combined with a consistent snap and good leadership.
+Garrison Grimes of BYU is the most likely long snapper to be selected in the 2026 NFL Draft.
+Grimes has a very fast and consistent snap, good leadership, and enough athletic ability to consistently contribute in coverage.

 How good is the long snapper draft class in 2026?